Skip to main content

 endpoint: "0.0.0.0:4318"

-2. In the instrumentation code, make sure that the endpoint is specified correctly.
-You can use Logz.io's integrations hub to ship your data.
+2. Ensure the endpoint is correctly specified in the instrumentation code.
+Use Logz.io's integrations hub to ship your data.

 Suggested remedy